OliverCulleyDeLange/grvmkr/README.md

 - ✅ Installable (as a pwa) on desktop (windows and mac) and mobile (ios and android)

 ### Coming soon (maybe)

 - Error logging, bug reporting
-- FIX can't upload .grv files on mobile ios
 - Right click / hold press to delete
 - Premade grooves for classic rhythms for community samba bands
 - Configurable instruments per grid / groove